 Children under 12 must be accompanied by an adult.
 St. Augustine’s most frightening Ghost Tour is very popular during the ghoulish holiday so make your reservations well in advance for St. Augustine Halloween.

-Florida Race Day, Run4 Beer and Ancient City Brewing are teaming up again for Ancient City Brewing Companies Boos and Brews 5k Race with a built-in Halloween party.
-Join us on if you dare!!
+Florida Race Day, Run4 Beer and Ancient City Brewing are teaming up again for Boos and Brews 5k Race with a built in Halloween Party.

 Dates & Locations Vary

 This Halloween, get in the ghostly spirit by enjoying one of St. Augustine’s special tours or events.
-Activities take place throughout the month of October and include: St. Augustine Pub Crawl, St. Augustine Creepy Crawl, History-Mystery-Mayhem and Murder and Savory Faire.
-Eat good food, discover the history behind some of the city’s most haunted places and party with friends at various locations around the city.
+Activities take place throughout the month of October and include: St. Augustine Pub Crawl, St. Augustine Creepy Crawl, and Paranormal Investigations of Castillo de San Marcos.

 Tours depart from the Ponce de Leon statue in downtown St. Augustine